RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Thread-Stuff/Starting a Thread Without a Message.md

 Starting a Thread without a Message {#startingathreadwithoutamessage}
 ============
-- Execute the, from the `DiscordCoreAPI::Threads::startThreadWithoutMessageAsync()` function, while passing in a value of type `DiscordCoreAPI::StartThreadWithoutMessageData`, with a return value of type `auto` or `DiscordCoreAPI::Thread`.
+- Execute the, from the `Threads::startThreadWithoutMessageAsync()` function, while passing in a value of type `StartThreadWithoutMessageData`, with a return value of type `auto` or `Thread`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp